zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### width `Object`

 The width of the column.
 Numeric values are treated as pixels.
+Also refer to Column Widths.

 #### Example
     <kendo:grid-column width="width">